 Due to prolonged inactivity post surgery, the muscles decrease in size and strength which puts the tendon at risk of failure in the early stages of rehab

-There is a risk of infection with surgery.
+There is a risk of infection with surgery and other complications.

 Factors associated with a better recovery post surgery